-Washington, DC, June 16 – Preparing to combat that time of year when, according to the National Highway Safety Administration (NHTSA), over one-third (38%) of all U.S. traffic deaths involve drunk drivers,* a local nonprofit organization announced today that free safe rides will be offered to deter impaired driving throughout the Washington-metropolitan area, beginning Sunday, July 4th, 2021.
+Tysons, VA, June 13 — Preparing to combat that time of year when, according to the National Highway Traffic Safety Administration, over a third (39%, 2021) of U.S. traffic deaths involve drunk drivers,* a local nonprofit organization announced today that free safe rides will be offered to would-be drunk drivers throughout the Washington-metropolitan area during next month’s Independence Day holiday.

-Offered by the nonprofit Washington Regional Alcohol Program (WRAP), the 2021 Independence Day SoberRide® program will be in operation beginning at 8:00 p.m.
-Sunday, July 4th (Independence Day) and operate until 4:00 a.m. on Monday, July 5, 2021 as a way to keep local roads safe from impaired drivers during this traditionally high-risk holiday.
+Offered by the nonprofit Washington Regional Alcohol Program (WRAP), the 2023 Independence Day SoberRide® program will be in operation beginning at 4:00 p.m. on Tuesday, July 4th (Independence Day) and operate until 4:00 a.m. on Wednesday, July 5th as a way to keep local roads safe from impaired drivers during this traditionally high-risk period.

-During this eight-hour period, area residents age 21 and older celebrating with alcohol may download the Lyft app to their phones, then enter the SoberRide® code in the app’s ‘Payment’ tab (under the ‘Add Lyft Pass’ option) to receive their no-cost (up to $15) safe transportation home.
-WRAP’s Independence Day SoberRide® promo code will be posted at 7:00 p.m. on Sunday July 4th on www.SoberRide.com.
+During this twelve-hour period, area residents ages 21 and older celebrating with alcohol may download the Lyft app to their phones then enter the SoberRide® code in the app’s ‘Payment’ tab (under the ‘Add Lyft Pass’ option) to receive their no-cost (up to $15) safe transportation home.
+WRAP’s 2023 Independence Day SoberRideⓇ promo code will be posted at 3:00 p.m. on Tuesday, July 4th on www.SoberRide.com.

 “Nearly 40-percent of U.S. traffic fatalities during the Independence Day holiday involve drunk drivers according to the National Highway Traffic Safety Administration,” said Kurt Erickson, WRAP’s President.
-“Worse and during the 2019 Independence Day holiday, over two-thirds (69%) of those killed in drunk driving crashes were in crashes involving at least one driver with a blood alcohol concentration of .15 or higher.”
+“And July 4th’s nighttime hours are of particular concern as 82% of fatal drunk driving crashes in the U.S. during the Independence Day holiday occur at night.”

-During the 2019 Independence Day holiday (COVID-19 prevented last year’s campaign), over 800 (817) persons in the Washington-metropolitan area used WRAP’s SoberRide® program rather than possibly driving home impaired.
+During the 2022 Independence Day campaign, over 400 (435) persons in the Washington-metropolitan area used WRAP’s SoberRide® program rather than possibly driving home impaired.
 The charity also offers its SoberRide® program on St. Patrick’s Day, Cinco de Mayo, Halloween and the winter holidays through and including New Year’s.

 SoberRide® is offered throughout Lyft’s Washington D.C. coverage area which includes all or parts of: the District of Columbia; the Maryland counties of Montgomery and Prince George’s and towns therein plus the cities of Bowie, College Park, District Heights, Gaithersburg, Glenarden, Greenbelt, Hyattsville, Laurel, Mount Ranier, New Carrollton, Rockville, Seat Pleasant and Takoma Park; and the Northern Virginia counties of Arlington, Fairfax, Loudoun and Prince William and towns therein plus the cities of Alexandria, Fairfax, Falls Church, Manassas and Manassas Park.

-Sponsors of WRAP’s 2021 Independence Day SoberRide® campaign include the 395 Express Lanes, Anheuser-Busch, Brown-Forman, Constellation Brands, District of Columbia Association of Beverage Alcohol Wholesalers, Enterprise Rent-A-Car, Foundation for Advancing Alcohol Responsibility, Giant Food, Glory Days Grill, Kendall-Jackson, Lyft, Molson Coors Beverage Company, New Belgium Brewing, Restaurant Association Metropolitan Washington and the Washington Area New Automobile Dealers Association.
-In addition, WRAP’s 2021 Public Partner SoberRide® Sponsors include the District of Columbia Department of Transportation’s Highway Safety Office, Maryland Highway Safety Office/Maryland Motor Vehicle Administration and Virginia Department of Motor Vehicles.
+Sponsors of WRAP’s 2023 Independence Day SoberRide® campaign include the 395 Express Lanes, Amazon, Anheuser-Busch, Beer Institute, Brown-Forman, Constellation Brands, District of Columbia Association of Beverage Alcohol Wholesalers, Enterprise Rent-A-Car, Foundation for Advancing Alcohol Responsibility, Giant Food, Glory Days Grill, Lyft, Molson Coors Beverage Company, New Belgium Brewing, Restaurant Association Metropolitan Washington and the Washington Area New Automobile Dealers Association.
+WRAP’s 2023 Public Partner SoberRide® Sponsors include the District of Columbia Department of Transportation’s Highway Safety Office, Maryland Highway Safety Office/Maryland Motor Vehicle Administration and Virginia Department of Motor Vehicles.

 More information about WRAP’s SoberRide® initiative can be found at www.SoberRide.com.